 Figure 4 shows the bias and kick current for the X channel when the impedance of the Kick channel was varying.
 Note that the Bias current is a mirror of the Kick current.
 The sum of the two currents is always 200mA +/- 4%.

+Field Troubleshooting

+Field troubleshooting is expedited by several status indicators on the service building electronics.